Sharp Pain When Walking

 The podiatrist recommended shoes that provide proper support, ice, and pain relievers, as we have discussed earlier.

 Another thing she recommended was a night splint.
-Most people sleep with their plantar fascia flexed, which shortens in.
-The splint works on keeping your foot at a neutral 90-degree angle, and passively stretches the tendons and ligaments.
+Most people sleep with their plantar fascia flexed, which shortens it.
+The splint works on keeping your foot at a neutral 90-degree angle and passively stretches the tendons and ligaments.
 This also helps avoid that sharp pain and re-injury in the morning.

 You can't walk around in it or put your weight on it, but she recommended that I wear it at least an hour a day or even overnight until I was completely healed, and to use it again if I started having foot pain issues again.

 Most cases of plantar fasciitis can be remedied with the treatments we have discussed thus far.
 There are a few cases that require surgery.